wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 == Upgrade Notice ==

+= 1.1.1 =
+Upgrade your plugin now for 6 code Tweaks and 1 bug fix for 100% compatibility with WP e-Commerce V 3.8.13 and WordPress V 3.9

 = 1.1.0 =
 Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 admin UI upgrade.
 Admin panel full mobile and tablet responsive display plus 2 important bug fixes.